-Dr Tony – PhD in Math, Academic and SBIR Grant Instructor and Writer
+Dr Tony – PhD in Math, Academic and SBIR Grant Consultant Instructor

 With his extensive experience as a working scientist, reviewer, panel organizer and Program Director, Dr. Tony has a clear idea of what approaches are most likely to work, what does not work, and why in writing grant applications.
 His experience combining all aspects of medical imaging and biomedical engineering with many of the most pressing aspects of medical unmet needs in many disciplines (e.g., cancer, diabetes, cardiovascular disease, neurodegenerative diseases) allow him to advise applicants in high-level grant strategy and grantsmanship details essential for success.